MatthewSmith430/blogdown/content/page/projects.md

 ### Journals
 Gorgoni, S., Amighini, A. and Smith, M. (2018) Automotive international trade networks: A comparative analysis over the last two decades, Network Science, 6(4), pp. 571–606.

+Kenny, L., Hassan, R., Bacchus, L. J., Smith, M., Shell-Duncan, B., Dagadu, N. A., Muriuki, A., Aden, A. H., Jelle, I. A., Cislaghi, B. and Hossain, M. (2021) Reproductive health decision making among nomadic pastoralists in North Eastern Kenya: a qualitative social network analysis, Reproductive Health, 18(1), p.
+108.

+Rocha, L. E. C., Ryckebusch, J., Schoors, K. and Smith, M. (2021) The scaling of social interactions across animal species, Scientific Reports, 11(1), p.
+12584.

+Sarabi, Y. and Smith, M. (2021) Busy female directors: an exploratory analysis of the impact of quotas and interest groups, Gender in Management: An International Journal, Emerald Publishing Limited, 36(3), pp. 368–385.

+Sarabi, Y., Smith, M., McGregor, H. and Christopoulos, D. (2021) Market ranking and network structure: pathway to dominance, Management Decision, Available at: https://doi.org/10.1108/MD-04-2020-0473.

+Sarabi, Y., Smith, M., McGregor, H. and Christopoulos, D. (2021) Gendered brokerage and firm performance – An interlock analysis of the UK, International Journal of Productivity and Performance Management, Available at: https://doi.org/10.1108/IJPPM-01-2021-0022.

 Smith, M., Gorgoni, S. and Cronin, B. (2019) International production and trade in a high-tech industry: A multilevel network analysis, Social Networks, 59, pp. 50–60.

-Smith, M. and Sarabi, Y. (2020) UK trading patterns within and between regions in the automotive sector—A network analysis, The World Economy, Wiley Online Library.
+Smith, M. and Sarabi, Y. (2021) UK trading patterns within and between regions in the automotive sector—A network analysis, The World Economy, 44(2), pp. 510–529.

+Smith, M. and Sarabi, Y. (2021) ‘What do interlocks do’ revisited – a bibliometric analysis, Management Research Review, Emerald Publishing Limited, 44(4), pp. 642–659.

 ### Books
 Gorgoni, S., Amighini, A. and Smith, M. (eds.)
 (2018) Networks of International Trade and Investment: Understanding Globalisation Through the Lens of Network Analysis, Wilmington, DE, Vernon Press.